 Texas Legislative Internship Program (TLIP)

 OverviewThe Bob Bullock Scholars Program was established in 2000 through an agreement involving the family of Bob Bullock, members of the Texas Senate, and Baylor University.
 Funding was provided to allow students from Baylor University to work on a full-time basis during sessions of the Texas Legislature.
-The first group of five Bullock Scholars participated in the 2001 legislative session, followed by nine in 2003, ten in 2005, eleven in 2007, ten in 2009, and ten in 2011.
-Baylor sent five TLIP interns in 2009 and 2011.
+The first group of five Bullock Scholars participated in the 2001 legislative session, followed by nine in 2003, ten in 2005, eleven in 2007, ten in 2009, ten in 2011, and ten in 2013.
+Baylor sent five TLIP interns in 2009, 2011, and 2013.

 The Bob Bullock Scholars Program was named to honor the memory and numerous contributions to society by Mr. Bob Bullock, an individual who devoted his life to Texans and Americans for nearly forty years.
 Bob Bullock graduated from Texas Tech University and Baylor Law School, and began his illustrious career in public service in 1956, with his election to the Texas House of Representatives.
 Following his re-election in 1958 and a return to private law practice, Bob Bullock served as an assistant attorney general, as general counsel for Governor Preston Smith, and as secretary of state.

 In 1975, Bob Bullock was elected Comptroller of Public Accounts and served until 1990, bringing Texas into national prominence as a leader in the areas of fiscal responsibility, financial research capabilities, and efficiency in tax collections.
 His contributions in the areas of public administration have served as a model for administrators seeking to promote efficiency and fiscal responsibility.